Environmental Impact Assessment

 Mozambique LNG will be developed in a location with no existing industrial development.
 The project participants recognize that an LNG development of this scale at this particular location requires great care and a dedicated commitment to avoid, mitigate and manage impacts, and optimize positive environmental and social benefits that may result from the project’s development.
 To assess the extent of potential environmental, social and health impacts that need to be managed during construction and operation, the project conducted a comprehensive Environmental Impact Assessment (EIA) between 2011 and 2014.

 Following an environmental and social field reconnaissance, the potential sites were evaluated to screen out potential site options.
 This allowed the project to focus on select areas of the Cabo Delgado and Afungi Peninsulas as potential options for detailed evaluation.
 A second, more detailed, field reconnaissance was carried out to characterize the sensitivities of each site.
 This time a comparative analysis was conducted to determine which site was preferable from the marine ecology, terrestrial ecology and socio-economic perspective.
 This analysis identified similar socio-economic characteristics on both sites but noted that the Cabo Delgado option held substantially more ecological constraints.
 The goal of the site selection process was to identify the best location to develop the project, while minimizing likely impact to the extent possible.

-The EIA concluded when the Ministry of Coordination of Environmental Affairs (MICOA) approved the final EIA Report on June 2014.
+The EIA process concluded when the Ministry of Coordination of Environmental Affairs (MICOA) approved the final EIA Report in June 2014.